About me

 Recent News

-- 06/2023: I delivered a talk on work from my Ph.D., on intermodal nonlinear effects involving OAM fiber modes, at the Nonlinear Optics Topical Meeting in Waikiki Beach, HI.
-(Talk ID: Th3A.6)
+- 06/2023: I delivered a talk on intermodal nonlinear effects involving OAM fiber modes, at the Nonlinear Optics Topical Meeting in Waikiki Beach, HI (link)

 - 02/2023: I had the honor of visiting Capitol Hill to advocate for strong Federal support for optics and photonics R&D and meaningful workforce and immigration policy reforms.
 Please see the Science Policy page for more.